 Well, it’s true!
 Pardon the exclamation point.
 Anyways, “biweekly mortgage payments” are a sort of accelerated mortgage payoff system that allow you to make an extra monthly payment each year.
 The way it works is rather simple.

-Instead of making a single monthly mortgage payment each month, or 12 mortgage payments a year, you make a mortgage payment every two weeks.
-And because there are 52 weeks in a year, that equates to 26 half mortgage payments a year, or 13 total monthly mortgage payments.
+Instead of making a single monthly mortgage payment each month, or 12 mortgage payments a year, you make a half mortgage payment every two weeks.
+And because there are 52 weeks in a year, that equates to 26 half mortgage payments annually, or 13 total monthly mortgage payments.

 The result is an additional mortgage payment each year, but of course it’s not that simple.
 Nothing ever is.
 You can’t simply expect the bank or mortgage lender to allow you to mail in a half payment twice a month, that simply won’t fly.